 This cake is very sweet!

-Added at the start of an adjective, such as 面白い(Omoshiroi) “Interesting/funny” 、辛い(Tsurai)” Harsh” 、きれい(Kirei) “Beautiful” 、楽しい(Tanoshii) “Fun” to denote emphasis of that word.
-It could be translated as “Super” So ちょう綺麗(Chou Kirei) would be translated as “Super beautiful!” or ちょ辛い (Cho Tsurai) “Super harsh” It can be used both, in speaking format or in text.
-The use of Kanji is optional, but it is normal for advertisements that use this word to use the Kanji form of it.
+It could be translated as “Super”, so ちょう綺麗(Chou Kirei) would be translated as “Super beautiful!” or ちょ辛い(Cho Tsurai) “Super hard” It can be used in both speaking format and text.
+The use of kanji is optional, but it is normal for advertisements using this word to use the kanji form of it.

-It is just the abbreviation of the word 恥ずかしい (Hazukashii) “Embarrassing.”
-It is a word coming from the Kansai Dialect, but the younger generations have adopted it all around the country.
+It is just the abbreviation of the word 恥ずかしい (Hazukashii) “embarrassing.
+It is a word from the Kansai dialect, but the younger generations have adopted it all over the country.

-Supposedly it started from a typing mistake, recently it has been adopted by the anime and the idol otaku community to say 好き (Suki)” Like” more informally.
-It is generally directed at an idol or a character.
+Allegedly started as a typo, it has recently been adopted by the anime and idol otaku communities to say “好き (Suki)” more informally.
+Like” more informally.
+It is usually directed at an idol or character.

-Quite a common abbreviation from わからない (Wakaranai) “I don’t understand.”
-It is used both in text and when speaking as it is easier to pronounce than the grammatically correct version.
-Extending the ん pause can denote how much the user is lost with the information given.
+A fairly common abbreviation of わからない (Wakaranai) “I don’t understand”.
+It is used in both text and speech as it is easier to pronounce than the grammatically correct version.
+Prolonging the ん pause can indicate how lost the user is with the information given.

 Oshi is the way to call your favorite character in a series or a member of a group or band.
 The one you like the most.
 You can just say 推しは__.
 “Oshi wa ___” (My favorite is __).

-Going together with the previous word, 推し、and the kanji 活 for “Life” or “activity” Oshikatsu, is used to refer to the activity of going to events, buying goods or simply watching something just because you want something related to your favorite character.
-It is mainly used online and when talking to oneself.
+Together with the previous word, 推し, and the kanji 活 for “life” or “activity” Oshikatsu, it is used to refer to the activity of going to events, buying goods, or simply watching something just because you want something related to your favorite character.
+It is mainly used online and when talking to yourself

 It refers to someone who likes everyone and says that every character or artist is their favorite.
-It is only used in a text message.
-When speaking, it is customary to use the whole words instead of the pronunciation of “DD.”
+It is only used in text messages.
+When speaking, it is common to use the whole words instead of the pronunciation of “DD”.

 (Aaaa, B-san to C-san no Koe meccha iiyone!
 A!
 Demo Z-kun mo sutteki!)